PatrickCoakley23/Patrick-Coakley-Nutrition/README.md

     - Google fonts were used to import the 'Oswald' font and the 'Open Sans' font into the style.css file which is used on all pages throughout the website.

     3. [Font Awesome:](https://fontawesome.com/)
-    - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+    - Font Awesome was used on throughout the website to add icons for aesthetic and UX purposes.

     4. [Git](https://git-scm.com/)
     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.